-Affectionate, devoted, and loyal, Colorpoint Shorthair cat breed is always on the lookout for “lap moments.”
+Affectionate, devoted, and loyal, the Colorpoint Shorthair cat breed is always on the lookout for “lap moments.”
 The manmade cat breed is a perfect choice for families with kids and feline-friendly dogs.
 They are happy to be around kids that pay them attention and treat them politely.
 They may live up to 12-17 years.

-Colorpoint Shorthair are medium-sized cats, weighing 5-10 pounds.
+The Colorpoint Shorthairs are medium-sized cats, weighing 5-10 pounds.
 Short, glossy, fine 16 point colors, including lynx, red, cream 12-17 years The Colorpoint shorthair is the first cousin of the Siamese breed, characterized by 16 "point" colors.
 Some consider them a hybrid of the Siamese.
 They are a manmade breed, which was born when a few cat breeders were interested to see a Siamese in red color.

 Colorpoint Shorthair At a Glance